lappsgrid-incubator/galaxy-ansible/README.md

 ```

 This playbook assumes Galaxy is the only application running on the server and puts Galaxy's directories in the root folders `/srv` and `/data`.
 This can be changed by editing the variables `postgresql_backup_dir`, `galaxy_root` and `galaxy_config.galaxy.file_path` in the `group_vars/galaxyservers.yml` file.

+At the end of initializing galaxy on the *first* JS instance, the playbook also spins up a lapps-services container on the second instance. (currently https://github.com/orgs/lappsgrid-services/packages/container/bigtent/77641570?tag=230315 image is being used)

 ## Adding KeyCloak